TOMORI233/mysort/README.md

 sortResult = mysort(data, channels, "reselect", "preview"); % preview 3-D PCA data and input a K
 ```

-5. For more detailed settings, specify your own `sortOpts` as the last parameter input of `mysort`
+5. For more detailed settings, specify your own `sortOpts` as the last parameter input of `mysort`.
+See `defaultConfig.m` in folder `config` for more information about `sortOpts`.

 ```matlab
 sortResult = mysort(..., sortOpts);